till-f/NetMessage/README.md

 receive a packet or heartbeat signal for a certain time (`ReceiveTimeout`), it will assume that the connection was lost and closes the session with a `ConnectionLost` reason.
 The default timing values can be found [here](NetMessage.Base/Defaults.cs) (among others).

-If heartbeat signals are sent, the TCP "keep alive" mechanism provided by the operating system is turned off.
-If heartbeats are disabled, that is when `HeartbeatInterval` is <= 0, the client instructs the OS to send a first keep alive message after a time span of `KeepAliveTime` using `KeepAliveInterval` for retries.
-The number of retries depends on the OS settings (it is a fixed value of
-10 for recent versions of Microsoft Windows).
+If heartbeats are disabled, the TCP "keep alive" mechanism provided by the operating system is used.
+To disable heartbeats, set
+`HeartbeatInterval` to a value smaller or equal to zero.
+In that case, the OS should send the first keep alive message when no data was transmitted for `KeepAliveTime` and should then retry after `KeepAliveInterval` if no acknowledgement was received.
+The number of retries depends on the OS settings (it should be a fixed value of 10 for recent versions of Microsoft Windows).
+However, it seems that the keep alive timing values are not properly considered in all cases and it may take *much* longer before a connection loss is detected.
+If the detection of a connection loss is important, it is highly recommended to use heartbeats instead of keep alive.

 ## Working Principle